The documentation you're currently reading is for version 2.6.0. Click here to view documentation for the latest stable version.

 [resultstracker] query_interval = 5 # in seconds thread_pool_size = 10

-These numbers are subject to load conditions in your infrastructure and the number of workflows
+These values are subject to load conditions in your infrastructure and the number of workflows

 query_interval is set to